A Neuroevolution Potential for Gallium Oxide: Accurate and Efficient Modeling of Polymorphism and Swift Heavy-Ion Irradiation: RESULTS AND DISCUSSION

-To alleviate the softening problem of NEP, half of these 600 configurations were selected based on PCA filtering \cite{chen_neptrain_2025} and added to the augmented training dataset.
+To alleviate the softening problem of NEP, half of these 600 configurations were selected based on PCA filtering\cite{chen_neptrain_2025} and added to the augmented training dataset.
 As shown in Fig.~\ref{fig_melting_pca}(c), the NEP model trained on the augmented dataset exhibits significantly improved performance across the entire energy range.
 The overall MAE is reduced to 8.8~meV/atom, which is approximately half of that obtained with models trained on the original GAP dataset.
 Although the softening problem is not completely eliminated, this is a reasonable compromise by the energy-dependent weighting strategy, as the primary objective of our NEP training is to accurately describe stable and metastable states under ambient conditions.
-Figure~\ref{fig_melting_pca}(d) presents the PCA projection of the training configurations from the heating--cooling processes together with related configurations from the GAP dataset.
+Moreover, this dataset augmentation yields an unexpected benefit: an improved description of the anisotropic lattice thermal conductivity (LTC) of \ga.
+As shown in Fig.~S6, the LTC predicted by the augmented NEP potential correctly reproduces the pronounced preference for the [010] direction over the other two crystallographic directions, although the absolute LTC values remain systematically lower than experimental measurements, as the NEP was not specifically trained to target LTC.
+Figure~\ref{fig_melting_pca}(d) presents the PCA projection of the training configurations from the heating--cooling processes together with related configurations of the GAP dataset.
 The newly added samples effectively fill the gaps in descriptor space between the original $\beta$-phase, molten, and amorphous configurations, thereby validating our sampling strategy.
+In addition to the improved energy prediction shown in Fig.~\ref{fig_melting_pca}(c), we further benchmark the NEP model trained on the augmented dataset using independent molten-state tests.
+The noncrystalline energy--volume comparison includes both structures from the Zhao \textit{et al.} training dataset and additional stretched or compressed molten-state configurations generated from 2200~K structures in this work.
+The latter configurations, especially after geometry optimization, lie much closer to the $\beta$-phase ground-state energy, where NEP follows the DFT reference data more closely than tabGAP (Fig.~S7).
+Structural benchmarks for 2200~K noncrystalline Ga$_2$O$_3$, including RDFs, bond-angle distributions, and Ga--O ring-size statistics, further show that the augmented NEP model performs comparably to or better than tabGAP across multiple molten-state descriptors (Figs.~S8--S10).